wuhanrui/VSOP/README.md

 Please note that the initialization of the mapping matrices P and Q has an impact on the result.

+The codes are written based on the ManOpt provided by Z. Wen and W. Yin.
+A feasible method for optimization with orthogonality constraints.
+Mathematical Programming 2013

 The data are provied by Xian Y, Lampert C H, Schiele B, et al. Zero-shot learning -- A comprehensive evaluation of the good, the bad and the ugly.
 IEEE TPAMI 2018